Aider-AI/aider/README.md

 * *What an amazing tool.
 It's incredible.* -- [valyagolev](https://github.com/paul-gauthier/aider/issues/6#issue-1722897858)
 * *Aider is such an astounding thing!* -- [cgrothaus](https://github.com/paul-gauthier/aider/issues/82#issuecomment-1631876700)
 * *It was WAY faster than I would be getting off the ground and making the first few working versions.* -- [Daniel Feldman](https://twitter.com/d_feldman/status/1662295077387923456)
+* *THANK YOU for Aider!
+It really feels like a glimpse into the future of coding.* -- [derwiki](https://news.ycombinator.com/item?id=38205643)
 * *This project is stellar.* -- [funkytaco](https://github.com/paul-gauthier/aider/issues/112#issuecomment-1637429008)
 * *Amazing project, definitely the best AI coding assistant I've used.* -- [joshuavial](https://github.com/paul-gauthier/aider/issues/84)
 * *I am an aider addict.
 I'm getting so much more work done, but in less time.* -- [dandandan](https://discord.com/channels/1131200896827654144/1131200896827654149/1135913253483069470)